-- Increase education of signs and symptoms of diabetes in SDC through participation in community educational forums, health fairs and events - Provide diabetes education to high-risk pregnant women with diabetes through affiliation with the California Diabetes and Pregnancy Program's Sweet Success Program and in collaboration with community clinics who serve underserved pregnant women with diabetes - Explore collaboration with community clinics to provide diabetes education classes - Offer and create language-appropriate and culturally sensitive diabetes educational materials.
+- Increase education of signs and symptoms of diabetes in SDC's east region through participation in in-person and virtual community educational forums, health fairs and events - Provide diabetes education to high-risk pregnant women with diabetes through affiliation with the California Diabetes and Pregnancy Program's Sweet Success Program and in collaboration with community clinics who serve underserved pregnant women with diabetes (in FY 2021, SGH served more than 1,140 women through this program) - Explore collaboration with community clinics to provide diabetes education classes - Offer and create language-appropriate and culturally sensitive diabetes educational materials.
 To date this has included materials in Arabic, Somali, Tagalog, Vietnamese and Spanish.
-Additionally, live interpreter services are available in more than 200 languages - Participation in the partnership with 2-1-1 CIE to increase assessment for SDOH and connection to community resources addressing those SDOH needs
+Additionally, live interpreter services are available in more than 200 languages - Continue to provide education to students in local high schools and colleges as well as health professionals - Utilize findings in the FY 2022 CHNA to assess existing community resources and explore areas where additional diabetes education and resources may be needed in SDC's east region - Serve as an insulin pump training center to support endocrinologists and primary care physicians throughout SDC - Participation in the partnership with 2-1-1 CIE to increase assessment for SDOH and connection to community resources addressing those SDOH needs

-- Please see financial support activities listed under Access to Health Care - Improve outcomes for vulnerable, underfunded patients and community members through facilitated referral and connection to social, practical and other services in the community - Participation in the partnership with 2-1-1 CIE to increase assessment for SDOH and connection to community resources addressing those SDOH needs
+- Please see financial support activities listed under Access to Health Care - Continue to connect vulnerable, underfunded patients and community members to local resources and organizations for low-cost medical equipment and follow-up care.
+SGH provides durable medical equipment to vulnerable, un-or under-insured patients upon discharge, including canes, wheelchairs and more - SGH Volunteer Services provides weather-appropriate clothing and shoes to patients in need, including those experiencing homelessness, patients transferring to skilled nursing facilities or patients who lack nearby friends or family upon discharge from the hospital - Participation in the partnership with 2-1-1 CIE to increase assessment for SDOH and connection to community resources addressing those SDOH needs